 Starting with Your Pantry: The Healthy Essentials

-Turning your kitchen into a healthy harbor begins with what you choose to stock in your pantry.
+Turning your kitchen into a healthy haven begins with what you choose to stock in your pantry.
 The items in our pantry can set the tone for our dietary habits, influencing meal preparation and snack choices.
 Here's a list of pantry essentials that align with healthy goal-setting:

 - Whole Grains: Whole grains like brown rice, quinoa, oats, and whole wheat are rich in fiber and essential nutrients.
 They are minimally processed, keeping their nutritional profile intact, and can be purchased in bulk to reduce packaging waste.

-- Plant-Based Proteins: Protein sources like lentils, chickpeas, black beans, and a variety of nuts and seeds are versatile, and nutritious.
+- Plant-Based Proteins: Protein sources like lentils, chickpeas, black beans, and a variety of nuts and seeds are versatile and nutritious.
 They can be stored for extended periods and used in a variety of dishes.

 - Healthy Oils and Vinegars: Cold-pressed olive oil, coconut oil, and avocado oil are healthier alternatives to highly processed oils.
 Organic vinegars, like apple cider or balsamic, can add flavor to your meals without relying on preservatives or artificial additives.